 Unfortunately, it's not possible to recommend marijuana as an anxiety treatment.
 It's not just legality either.
 You would need to dose it perfectly, you would need to be monitored by a doctor, and you would have to be immediately working on other coping strategies so that you can wean off marijuana eventually.

 Far more research would need to be completed before cannabis could become a recommended treatment, and right now, while it certainly has relaxation properties, the risk of taking too much or suffering from panic attacks or marijuana withdrawal appear to be too great.

 Final Impressions on Marijuana as a Cause and Treatment of Anxiety

 Overall, based on available research, it does appear that marijuana can cause anxiety, and isn't a great treatment for anxiety.
-It's not a "terrible" treatment, and it's unlikely to cause anxiety in those without a previous anxiety disorder, but there is more evidence that it causes anxiety than its ability to successfully treat anxiety, so use of marijuana is not recommended.
+It's not a "terrible" treatment, and it's unlikely to cause anxiety in those without a previous anxiety disorder, but there is more evidence that it causes anxiety than its ability to successfully treat anxiety, so the use of marijuana is not recommended.

 Should you decide to continue (or start) using marijuana, remember that you absolutely need to combine it with non-medical, non-medicinal treatments.
-You cannot cure your anxiety permanently on marijuana alone, and if you suffer from anxiety as a result of your marijuana you need to try to solve it quickly, before it creates any serious issues.
+You cannot cure your anxiety permanently on marijuana alone, and if you suffer from anxiety as a result of your marijuana you need to try to solve it quickly before it creates any serious issues.

-I've helped thousands of people in the past that experienced anxiety during marijuana use, and I tell them all to start with the free 7 minute anxiety test.
+I've helped thousands of people in the past that experienced anxiety during marijuana use, and I tell them all to start with the free 7-minute anxiety test.
 It's the only way to note how severe your anxiety is (both before and after marijuana) and what other symptoms you may be experiencing that are anxiety related.
 Only then can you look for a potential cure.